Sylvie Goldman, PhD

 Selected Publications

-Motor stereotypies in children with autism and other developmental disorders(link is external and opens in a new window).
+Motor stereotypies in children with autism and other developmental disorders.
 Dev Med Child Neurol.
 SYLVIE GOLDMAN PHD, CUILING WANG PHD, MIRAN W SALGADO MD, PAUL E GREENE MD, MIMI KIM SCD, ISABELLE RAPIN MD.
 First published: 15 December 2008

-Hand stereotypies distinguish Rett syndrome from autism disorder(link is external and opens in a new window).
+Hand stereotypies distinguish Rett syndrome from autism disorder.
 Mov Disord.
 Sylvie Goldman PhD, Teresa Temudo MD, PhD.
 First published: 18 June 2012